Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: The Extended Least Action Principle

-In classical mechanics, the dynamic trajectory follows the laws derived through the least action principle.
-Thus, it is natural to consider extending the least action principle to include the additional action due to vacuum fluctuations.
-The action for the classical trajectory is calculated as usual, the challenge here is to calculate the additional action due to vacuum fluctuations since the physical details of the vacuum fluctuations is unknown.
+In classical mechanics, the path trajectory follows the laws of dynamics derived through the least action principle.
+Thus, it is natural to consider recasting the least action principle to be based on information related metrics such that it can be extended to derive quantum mechanics.
+The action for the classical trajectory can be calculated as usual, the challenge here is to calculate the additional action due to vacuum fluctuations since the physical details of the vacuum fluctuations is unknown.
 We wish to find another way to calculate this additional action.
 The second assumption introduced next will help this attempt.
 We assume that the physical object must exhibit a minimal amount of action during its dynamical motion in order to be observable or distinguishable (relative to a reference frame), and this amount of action effort is determined by the Planck constant $\hbar$.
 As such, the Planck constant is a discrete unit of action for measuring the observable information.
 Making use of this understanding of the Planck constant inversely provides us a new way to calculate the additional action due to vacuum fluctuations.
 That is, even though we do not know the physical details of vacuum fluctuations, the vacuum fluctuations manifest themselves via a discrete action unit determined by the Planck constant as an observable information unit.
 If we are able to define an information metric that quantifies the amount of observable information manifested by vacuum fluctuations, we can then multiply the metric with the Planck constant to obtain the action associated with vacuum fluctuations.
-The existence of the Planck constant $\hbar$ and its interpretation cannot be deduced from classical mechanics, but has to be a fundamental assumption itself as following, \begin{displayquote} \emph{Assumption 2 -- There is a discrete amount of action that a physical system needs to exhibit in order to be observable.
-This basic discrete unit of action effort is given by $\hbar/2$ where $\hbar$ is the Planck constant .} \end{displayquote} The word \emph{exhibit} implies that the observable information is manifested by the movement of the physical object itself instead of actual measurement.
+The existence of the Planck constant $\hbar$ and its interpretation cannot be deduced from classical mechanics, but has to be a fundamental assumption itself as following,